Serial femtosecond crystallography

 Serial femtosecond crystallography (SFX) is a form of X-ray crystallography developed for use at X-ray free-electron lasers (XFELs).
 Single pulses at free-electron lasers are bright enough to generate resolvable Bragg diffraction from sub-micron crystals.
 However, these pulses also destroy the crystals, meaning that a full data set involves collecting diffraction from many crystals.
 This method of data collection is referred to as serial, referencing a row of crystals streaming across the X-ray beam, one at a time.
+It can be performed at room temperature, allowing for the study of biochemical dynamics.
+It can be used to visualize samples prone to radiation damage, such as metalloproteins, and to observe transient structures, such as reaction intermediates, which would not be captured using conventional X-ray crystallography.

 History

 While the idea of serial crystallography had been proposed earlier, it was first demonstrated with XFELs by Chapman et al. at the Linac Coherent Light Source (LCLS) in 2011.
 This method has since been extended to solve unknown structures, perform time-resolved experiments, and later even brought back to synchrotron X-ray sources.

 Methods

 In comparison to conventional crystallography, where a single (relatively large) crystal is rotated in order to collect a 3D data set, some additional methods have to be developed to measure in the serial mode.
 First, a method is required to efficiently stream crystals across the beam focus.
 The other major difference is in the data analysis pipeline.
 Here, each crystal is in a random, unknown orientation which must be computationally determined before the diffraction patterns from all the crystals can be merged into a set of 3D hkℓ intensities.